 - Bake for 10-12 minutes or until the pies are golden brown and the crust is crispy.
 (The filling does not need to be cooked so we’re really just cooking the crust here.)

-- Can be cooked in the Air Fryer – 400°F for 6-8 minutes – do not use egg wash.
+- Can be cooked in the Air Fryer – 350°F for 10 minutes – do not use egg wash.

-- The egg wash gives these hand pies a lovely golden sheen.
+- When baked in the oven, the egg wash gives these hand pies a lovely golden sheen.
 Be careful not to overfill the hand pies when assembling.

 - The crust shouldn’t be rolled too thin otherwise it can split while baking.